blackberry/BlackBerry-Dynamics-React-Native-SDK/README.md

 Flipper cannot be used together with BlackBerry Dynamics SDK for React Native on iOS in debug configuration as it disables some BlackBerry Dynamics functionality related to secure networking.
 Flipper is disabled on iOS by default.
 If your Dynamics React Native application on iOS does not use Secure Connectivity feature (`BlackBerry-Dynamics-for-React-Native-Networking` module) you can enable Flipper by uncommenting `use_flipper!()` line in `Podfile` of your application.

+### Flipper is disabled on Android
+Flipper cannot be used together with BlackBerry Dynamics SDK for React Native on Android in debug configuration as it disables some BlackBerry Dynamics functionality related to secure networking.
+Flipper is disabled on Android by default.
+If your Dynamics React Native application on Android does not use Secure Connectivity feature (`BlackBerry-Dynamics-for-React-Native-Networking` module) you can enable Flipper by uncommenting `initializeFlipper(this, getReactNativeHost().getReactInstanceManager());` line in `MainApplication.java` for ReactNative less than 71 version or uncommenting `ReactNativeFlipper.initializeFlipper(this, getReactNativeHost().getReactInstanceManager());` line in `MainApplication.java` for ReactNative greater than or equal to 71 version of your application.

 ## Known issues
 ### Conflict between default and secure SQLite library on iOS
 BlackBerry Dynamcis SDK for iOS uses secure *SQLite* library to provide secure DB connection and management.